-- · Emission malfunction lamp
+- Emission malfunction lamp

-- Action indicator lamp
+- · Action indicator lamp

-- · Gauge for Diesel Exhaust Fluid (DEF)
+- Gauge for Diesel Exhaust Fluid (DEF)

 - Low warning lamp for DEF

-- Wait to disconnect lamp (optional)
+- · Wait to disconnect lamp (optional)

-The wait to disconnect lamp will be illuminated during engine operation and will be extinguished after the engine has stopped.
+The wait to disconnect lamp will be illuminated during engine operation and will be extinguished approximately 2 minutes after the engine has stopped.
 Do not disconnect the battery disconnect switch during the period the lamp is illuminated.
-The DEF system will be cooled and purged during this time.
-Also, during the wait to disconnect lamp is illuminated the engine electronic control module is active storing information from the engine and aftertreatment sensors.
+The diesel exhaust fluid system will be purged during this time.
+Also, during the 2 minutes the engine electronic control module is active storing information from the engine and aftertreatment sensors.

 Note: The wait to disconnect lamp will not be checked at key on.

-The wait to disconnect lamp will illuminate at key on.
+Monitoring System

-Monitoring System (Engine Indicators and Aftertreatment Indicators)
+(Engine Indicators and Aftertreatment Indicators)